Gear Gauge

 How we compute this

 Lowest price we've ever observed.
-This at $234 matches the lowest we've ever recorded for this body.
-That's 28% of the $849 MSRP.
-Prices are down 33.9% over the last 30 days.
+This at $199 matches the lowest we've ever recorded for this body.
+That's 23% of the $849 MSRP.
+Prices have been steady this month.

 Lowest now